periscopic/EaselFL/README.md

 ##Road Map
 * Complete migration to 0.6
 	- Recieve mousemove while dragging on transparent portions of stage (all browsers)
+	- Cloning does not work properly (IE8)
 	- DOMElement is sometimes hidden (IE8)
-	Testing in IE 8
+	- Testing in IE 8
 * Implement canvas cache proxy (allow drawing one display object into another)
 * Implement graphics sharing (allow non-recursive shape cloning)
 * Implement display object abstraction (allow shape masks in combination with alpha masks)